 Based on my experience, hotels are possibly the best type of accommodation for solo travelers, or if you travel with more than 4 people to Europe.

-I experienced and researched and found that, It is inexpensive, they’re located in every European city, and they’re full of other travelers so that you would not feel alone and isolated.
+I experienced and researched and found that It is inexpensive, they’re located in every European city, and they’re full of other travelers so that you would not feel alone and isolated.

-According to my research, the competition between hostels has grown over the past 10 years, therefore the quality has risen considerably in past decade, therefore it is high time to book a hostel in Europe if you are planning a trip now.
+According to my research, the competition between hostels has grown over the past 10 years, therefore the quality has risen considerably in the past decade, therefore it is high time to book a hostel in Europe if you are planning a trip now.

 I am from Asia but I know that hostels are pretty uncommon in the US, so many Americans are totally clueless about Hostels in Europe and have a lot of misconceptions, well, I had the same feeling and I am not blaming anyone.

 I select a Hostel over Hotel if I travel alone and If I travel with my entire family, I prefer to book a 4 bed hostel room; that is 2 rooms in a Hostel as my kids like bunker bed experience.

 Selecting a hostel is not due to budget or that it is cheap, it is due to hosteling philosophy.
 A hosteler trades service and privacy for a chance to live simple and communally with people with the same interest.

 If you’re heading out on a trip anytime soon and hoping to spend as little money as possible, you’ll most likely be planning on spending some time in hostels.
 If you’ve never stayed in one before, the prospect of them can be a little daunting.